User Tools

 Requirements

-When installed on an iTop application, make sure that IPAM for iTop is installed as well.
+iTop: When installed on an iTop application, you need IPAM for iTop to be installed as well.

 Installation

-Installation on a TeemIp standalone is done with the application itself, through the setup.
+TeemIp standalone: Installation is done with the application itself, through the setup.

-When adding the module on an iTop application, follow the Standard installation process.
+iTop: To add the extension on an iTop application, follow the Standard installation process.

 Configuration